206: Ring of Terror

-Larry Storch is an actor and voiceover artist best known for his role as Corporal Randolph Agarn on the TV series F Troop (1965-1967), the voice of Koko the Clown in a lengthy series of animated shorts, and Mr. Whoopee on Tennessee Tuxedo and His Tales (1963-1966).
+Larry Storch (1923-2022) was an actor and voiceover artist best known for his role as Corporal Randolph Agarn on the TV series F Troop (ABC, 1965-1967), the voice of Koko the Clown in a lengthy series of animated shorts, and Mr. Whoopee on Tennessee Tuxedo and His Tales (CBS, 1963-1966).

 Abra Cadaver is a character in “The Wizard of Id” comic strip, a sort of Frankenstein’s monster the Wizard built out of spare body parts.
 The name is an obvious play on “abracadabra,” a word long associated with magic.
 It is believed to come from Aramaic words, meaning “create as I say.”
 The first recorded use of the word comes from a circa third-century A.D. text written by the physician of Roman Emperor Caracalla.
 He prescribed that an amulet with a triangular configuration of letters (spelling “ABRACADABRA” across the top and decreasing to “A” at the tip) be worn to alleviate malaria symptoms.

-Can’t believe he’s wearing a Brat House T-shirt.
+Can’t believe he’s wearing his Brat House T-shirt.
 I’m going to go throw up.